-Vessel, released this year on Sub Pop Records, is the 52nd release from Kline and the third studio album by her indie-pop outfit Frankie Cosmos.
-On it, Kline explores all of the changes that have come in her life as a result of the music she has shared with the world for the past half-decade, as well as the parts of her life that have remained irrevocable.
+Vessel, in 2018 on Sub Pop Records, is the 52nd (!) release from Kline and the third studio album by her indie-pop outfit Frankie Cosmos.
+On Vessel, Kline explores all of the changes that have come in her life as a result of the music she has shared with the world for the past half-decade, as well as the parts of her life that have remained irrevocable.

 Frankie Cosmos has taken several different shapes since their first full band album Zentropy erupted in New York’s DIY music scene in 2014.
 For Vessel, the band’s line up comprises of guitarist/singer Kline, bassist/vocalist David Maine, keyboardist/vocalist Lauren Martin, and drummer Luke Pyenson, who each contributed their own musical sensibilities to help shape the sound of the new record, both on their principal instruments and others.
 The album’s staggering 18 tracks implement a range of instrumentation and recording methods unheard of on the albums preceding it, while still maintaining the succinctly sincere nature of Kline’s songwriting.